 Think about it.
 Not every child has the opportunity to purchase a present for a special friend or family member.
 Providing an opportunity for your students to create their own gift to give may have a bigger impact on their holiday experience than you’ll ever know.

-If creating crafts during class time is not an option, you can make holiday craft baggies for students to take home and complete on their own time.
+If creating crafts during class time is not an option, you can make holiday craft baggies for students to take home and complete on their own time or share coloring pages with pre-school classes in the resources section of the parent portal.

 3 gift ideas that show staff appreciation